heydayle/nuxt4-boilerplate/content/get-started/introduction.md

 # Introduction

-The Nuxt Boilerplate is a comprehensive starter template designed to accelerate your [Vue.js](https://vuejs.org) development workflow using [Nuxt 3](https://nuxt.com).
+The Nuxt Boilerplate is a comprehensive starter template designed to accelerate your [Vue.js](https://vuejs.org) development workflow using [Nuxt 3](https://nuxt.com) (ready for Nuxt 4).
 This boilerplate eliminates the tedious initial setup process and provides a solid foundation for building modern, performant web applications.

 ---